-This short out-and-back walk visits the iconic tree at Sycamore Gap on Hadrian’s Wall – one of the most recognisable landmarks in the British countryside.
+This short out-and-back walk visits the location where the iconic tree at Sycamore Gap on Hadrian’s Wall once stood – it was one of the most recognisable landmarks in the British countryside.

 This route is linear – meaning you walk back the way you came – but if you were to take an OS map you could make it circular or look up public transport for the return leg.